 If you notice small piles of wings or dead termites near doorways or on windowsills, it is a sign that you are likely dealing with a termite infestation.

 Visible wood damage can be caused by termites or water damage.
-However, even if wood damage was caused by water damage, it can still attract termites as an available food source!
+However, even if wood damage was caused by water, it can still attract termites as an available food source!

 Look for eroded or buckling wood and swollen floors or ceilings.
 Keep in mind that visible signs of wood damage are often an indication that you have a full-blown termite infestation!